fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ## Configure HTTP response headers on Cloudflare

 Though optional, it's always good practice to set up your HTTP response headers on any website you host.
-If you check your site on <a href="https://securityheaders.com/" target="_blank">securityheaders.com</a> you'll probably have an F grade.
+If you check your site on <a href="https://securityheaders.com/" target="_blank" data-umami-events="tunnel-guide-securityheaders">securityheaders.com</a> you'll probably have an F grade.
 A lot of tech blogs don't bother with this, most that I have checked get a D+ at best, so don't think it's required by any stretch.
 However, if you feel like going that extra step to get an A+, here is how:

 1. Login to Cloudflare and on the sidebar go to **Rules** -> **Transform Rules**, choose the **Managed Transforms** tab.